needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 ### Providers

 A **provider** is a concrete implementation of a subsystem.
-For example, the `ARCore XR Plugin` package contains the ARCore implementation for many of the AR-related subsystems.
+For example, the `Google ARCore XR Plug-in` package contains the ARCore implementation for many of the AR-related subsystems.

 Because different providers have varying support for specific features, each subsystem also has a descriptor that indicates which specific subsystem features it supports.
 For example, the `XRPlaneSubsystemDescriptor` contains properties indicating whether it supports horizontal or vertical plane detection.